ethanthoma/personal-website/posts/abusing_use.md

 (from their readme)

 And, to be honest, I hate it.

-It's how people recommend doing webdev in Ocaml as well and I hated it then too.
-In fact, I setup `dune` to compile [reasonml](https://reasonml.github.io/) with a JSX preprocessor just to have something more HTML-like.
+It is also how people in OCaml recommend doing webdev as well...and I hated it then too.
+In fact, I setup `dune` to compile [reasonml](https://reasonml.github.io/) with a JSX preprocessor just to **not** do this.

-Unfortunately, gleam doesn't have anything preprocessor like (i.e. metaprogramming).
-Some libraries get around this by shipping an application that will do preprocessing for you, like turning SQL files into gleam types with decoders.
+Unfortunately, Gleam doesn't have anything preprocessor like (metaprogramming rears its ugly head again).
+Some libraries get around this by shipping an application that will do preprocessing for you, like turning SQL files into Gleam types with decoders.

 Instead, I decided to go full on the other way.
-No need to conform to one-to-one mapping with the web.
+There is no need to conform to HTML and CSS dogma.
+We don't have to map one-to-one with the web's many poor choices.

 The lustre example above shows how to do 2 buttons with text in the middle.
 My UI library is like so:

 ```gleam
 fn view(model) {